puzzlers-tech/maraikka-docs/CONTRIBUTING.md

-# Contributing to Maraikka Documentation
+# Contributing

-Thank you for your interest in contributing to the Maraikka documentation!
+Thank you for your interest in contributing!
 This guide will help you understand our contribution process and standards.

 ## 🚀 **Quick Setup**